wp-plugins/network-summary/readme.txt

 1. Upload the `network-summary` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in the network administration area.

+== Frequently asked questions ==

+= Where do I find the new feed? =

+The new feed is available on any site of the network under the url `{site-url}\feed\rss2-network`.

+= Where do I find the custom feed builder? =

+The custom feed builder is available on any site of the network und the url `{site-url}\network-feed`.

 == Screenshots ==

 1. The settings section for each individual site if the site admins are allowed to decide for themselves whether they want to share their content or not.
-2. The settings page in the network admin area.
+1. The settings page in the network admin area.
 Here every site can either be set to visible or hidden.
 The network admin can also decide, whether the site admins can make this choice on their own or not.
-3. Here the site categories can be managed.
+1. Here the site categories can be managed.
+1. Excerpt of the custom feed builder.

 == Changelog ==

+= 2.0.6 =
+* Fixed some small bugs on the rss builder.
+* The rss feed of the shortcode now uses the permalink.
+* The feed builder now displays links to the sites.

 = 2.0.5 =
 * Fixed permalink structure in rss feed.